XCaminhante/meta/README.md

 This project is based on [META-II by Val Schorre](https://en.wikipedia.org/wiki/Compiler-compiler#META_II).

-MetaG generates C code implementing a parser/compiler for a EBNF-like grammar file.
+Meta generates C code implementing a parser/compiler for a EBNF-like grammar file.

-MetaG is written in itself so it needs to be bootstrapped from a C implementation.
+Meta is written in itself so it needs to be bootstrapped from a C implementation.

 ## Build and use